multiversx/mx-sdk-py-cli/CLI.md

 options:
-  -h, --help                                     show this help message and exit --contract CONTRACT                            🖄 the bech32 address of the Multisig Smart Contract --abi ABI                                      the ABI file of the Multisig Smart Contract --opt-gas-limit OPT_GAS_LIMIT                  the size of the new quorum (number of signatures required to approve a
+  -h, --help                                     show this help message and exit --opt-gas-limit OPT_GAS_LIMIT                  the size of the new quorum (number of signatures required to approve a
                                                  proposal)
   --contract-abi CONTRACT_ABI                    the ABI file of the contract to call